publiclab/publiclab-archive/notes/as1234/12-12-2016/is-this-software-for-plant-analysis-only.md

 ---
-title: "Is this software for plant analysis only?"\ntagnames: 'question:question'
+title: "Is this software for plant analysis only?"

+tagnames: 'question:question'
 author: as1234
 path: /notes/as1234/12-12-2016/is-this-software-for-plant-analysis-only.md
 nid: 13772